Reese’s Peanut Butter Cup Poke Cake

 I love to bake from scratch.
 I really do.
 Christmas cookiesstrawberries and cream cake, and even pumpkin cheesecake flourless chocolate cake roll – making all of these decadent creations brings me great joy.

 So yes, while I do think there is something to be said for breaking out the flour, butter, and sugar, I am still truly a fan of a box of cake mix.
 I started baking using a cookbook called The Cake Mix Doctor.
-And recipes start with a cake mix are perfect for novice bakers, or anyone who may be short on time, but still wants to bake a dessert to impress.
+The recipes start with a cake mix are perfect for novice bakers, or anyone who may be short on time, but still wants to bake a dessert to impress.

-And this recipe starts with chocolate cake that is slathered with peanut butter pudding, chocolate frosting, and peanut butter whipped topping.
-Then it is sprinkled with Reese’s Peanut Butter Cups turning it into the ultimate chocolate and peanut butter dessert.
+That’s why I love a good poke cake – they take a basic cake mix or simple sheet cake recipe and turn it into something over-the-top that can easily feed a crowd of dessert lovers.
+And this recipe starts with a chocolate cake that is slathered with peanut butter pudding, chocolate frosting, and peanut butter whipped topping.
+Then it is sprinkled with Reese’s Peanut Butter Cups, turning it into the ultimate chocolate and peanut butter dessert.
 Pure heaven!

 A piece of Reese's poke cake topped with peanut butter cups on a plate next to the cake pan with the rest of the cake.